hilalturkaslan/Data/README.md

-data for sample do than is a ai app case study
+data for make do then is a ai app case study